cilium/design-cfps/cilium/CFP-33716-distributed-packet-tracing.md

 **Reviewers:**

 ## Summary
-We aim to enhance cross-cluster and multi-system observability for flows that contain an `ip_trace_id` IP Option (referred to as a tagged flow), thus supporting tracing across networks.
+We aim to enhance cross-cluster and multi-system observability for flows that contain an `ip_trace_id` saved into a defined IP Option (referred to as a tagged flow), thus supporting tracing across networks.
 These tagged flows will trigger adding the ID value to Flow events messages and client (Hubble / Cilium Monitor) representation.
 This allows correlating flow events across systems which integrate with the span observability.

 Additionally, within Cilium, these flows will generate datapath debugging events regardless of the global debug-verbose setting.
 This will improve debuggability of production systems.